Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Pack Tactics** (Guess)
-> - Increases the damage of all Champions by 100% for every Kobold in the formation, including Spurt.
-> - Increases the damage of all Champions by 100% for every Kobold and Unaffiliated Non-Kobold in the formation, including Spurt.
+> Increases the damage of all Champions by 100% for every Kobold in the formation, including Spurt.
 >
+> While in Spirit form:
-> Base multiplier increased by 100% while Spurt is a spirit.
+> - Base multiplier increased by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>